tmanyika487/Web-Technologies/README.md

 Structure

-- `index.html` — the semantic HTML5 page (header, nav, main with sections,
+- `My Profile.html` — the semantic HTML5 page (header, nav, main with sections,
   an aside, an article, and a footer)
 - `style.css` — page styling, including layout, color contrast, and a small responsive breakpoint